lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 3. Open the files "main.cpp" and “face_detection.hpp” in the editor of your choice such as ‘gedit’, ‘gvim’, or ‘vim’.

+## HeadPoseDetection

-4. The first portion of the code we want to look at is where we derive the new HeadPoseDetection class from BaseDetection, and define the class functions we will be using.
+1. Derive the new HeadPoseDetection class from BaseDetection, and declare the member variables it uses.

 ```cpp
 struct HeadPoseDetection : BaseDetection {